annisele/SimCity/README.md

 ####Clayton Brand:
 #####V2:
-  + Set up the A-J required scenarios to be loaded for the final submission.
   + Worked with Rebecca on the PersonAgent so that it now schedules events correctly and with repetition.
 Worked on a lot of event planning in HouseInhabitant and person.
 Events like eating, sleeping, and working will now be scheduled every day, ad infinitum.
 Created flexible and inflexible events.
   + Worked with Rebecca on creating a scenario in which people have houses and work at a market.
 Finished completing the market - person - house inhabitant interaction so that the house's food stock is updated once people buy food from a market.
   + Implemented a two market scenario to test and make sure that multiple markets can work in conjunction, and the workers behave normally and are able to shop at the other market.